#68 Laguna Lodge Eco-Resort

 Santa Cruz, Guatemala in April 2015

-Then a driver, hired by the lodge, took us on a 4-hour drive to Lake Atitlan.
-Andres met us with the boat for a 20 minute ride across the choppy lake where we recognized the exotic looking lodge we'd seen pictured on the Groupon site!
+At the airport, a driver hired by the lodge, took us on a 4-hour drive to Lake Atitlan.
+At the lake, Andres met us with the boat, for a 20 minute ride across the choppy waters.
+I recognized the exotic looking lodge we'd seen pictured on the Groupon site!
 Yes, a Groupon deal brought us to this incredible hideaway!

 A Welcoming Staff